-The percentage of methane deuteration as a function of cumulative CH4 generated is shown in Fig. 6B.
+The percentage of methane deuteration as a function of cumulative CH4 generated is shown in Fig. 5B.
 Because approximately 100 µmol of CH4 was generated in total, the x-axis of this panel can be read as % of cumulative methane generation.
-At 50% deuteration, only less than 10% of methane has been generated.
+At 50% deuteration, less than 10% of methane has been generated.
 Stated another way, for 90% of the total methane generated in the experiment, more than half of its H content comes from water.
-From Fig. 5A, the fully-deuterated isotopologue CD4 predominates towards the end of the experiment (time points #7–9).
-These late time points mark the end of the oil window (EASY%Ro between 0.9 and 1.3%) (Fig. 6A), suggesting that the immediate precursors of methane have already fully-exchanged their hydrogens with water.
+From Fig. 4A, the fully-deuterated isotopologue CD4 predominates towards the end of the experiment (time points #7–9).
+These late time points mark the end of the oil window (EASY%Ro between 0.9 and 1.3%) (Fig. 5A), suggesting that the immediate precursors of methane have already fully-exchanged their hydrogens with water.
 The fourth (capping) H in methane may come directly from water or may be abstracted from deuterated kerogen (Dong et al., 2021).

 Interpretation of D/H and clumped isotope signatures of thermogenic CH4